philipturner/molecular-renderer/Sources/HardwareCatalog/Ring/README.md

 # Ring

+> ⚠️⚠️⚠️ WARNING: This crystolecule likely cannot be manufactured.
+However, it is needed to create a constant current source for controlled motions _in silico_.

 Author: Philip Turner

-> WARNING: This crystolecule likely cannot be manufactured.
-However, it is needed to create a constant current source for controlled motions _in silico_.

 <p align="center">
   <img alt="Image 1" src="./Ring_Image1.jpg" width="45%">